The best steel doesn’t always shine the brightest.Joe Abercrombie, The Blade Itself

 We discussed how to perform periodical maintenance on the ura in an earlier post.
 Oh joy!

-The blade of the Japanese handplane is held firmly in-place by the wedging action of the blade in the tapered grooves cut into each side of the mouth opening.
+The blade of the Japanese handplane is held firmly in-place in its wooden body by the pinching action on the top and bottom surfaces of the blade (not on the edges) in the tapered grooves cut into each side of the mouth opening.
 This arrangement eliminates the dedicated wedges, usually made of wood, used since at least Roman times to retain the blades of Western planes.
 It also makes irrelevant the widgets and linkages common to modern planes such as the Bailey-pattern, considered by many to be the pinnacle of plane design in the West.
 Simple is best, don’t you think?

 A common misunderstanding about Japanese planes is that pressure between the wooden body and the back of the blade is necessary to both lock the blade into the body and to eliminate chatter resulting from blade vibration.
-In response, your humble servant can only increase the speed of the garbage pump and say “poppycock!”
+In response, your humble servant can only turn up the speed dial on the garbage pump and say “poppycock!”

-Except in the case of a poor quality body, or one damaged through improper setup and maintenance, the friction acting on the right and left sides of the blade generated by wedging action in the grooves must be sufficient to hold the blade in-place without any pressure on the blade’s back.
+Except in the case of a poor quality body, or one damaged through improper setup and maintenance, the pinching forces, and resulting friction, acting on the front and back of the narrow portion of the blade inserted into the two grooves in the body must be sufficient to hold the blade in-place without any pressure on the blade’s back.

 And unlike the potato chip-thin blades common to many Western planes, the quality Japanese plane blade of the sort we carry with its relatively thick, laminated construction may have a few female characteristics, such as beauty and elegance, but despite fitting into a truly tiny mouth it simply will not chatter (as you know, it’s chisels and squares that love to gossip).

-While some degree of uniform contact between the wooden block and the back of the blade is desirable to steady the blade in-use, many fit their blades (or perhaps “neglect to properly fit their blades” would be a more accurate description) to develop high pressure between blade and bed, making it difficult to adjust the blade and distorting the body unnecessarily.
+While a small amount of uniform contact and pressure between the bed in the wooden body and the back of the blade is desirable to steady the blade in-use, many fit their blades (or perhaps “neglect to properly fit their blades” would be a more accurate description) to develop high pressure between blade and bed, making it difficult to adjust the blade and distorting the body unnecessarily.
 In extreme cases, this pressure can even push out the sole, preventing the plane from working entirely, a situation that has shaken many a poor woodworker to the core!
 Pixie involvement cannot be dismissed.
+If your plane is misbehaving, this bulging sole phenomenon is something you would be wise to check for and remedy if appropriate.

 We will discuss this subject more in future posts.